LLNL/axom/src/axom/sina/docs/sphinx/tutorial.rst

 If needed, you can also load a document from a file.
 This can be useful, for example, if you wrote a document when writing a restart and you want to continue from where you left off.
-To load from a JSON file simply run loadDocument() with the optional argument Protocol set to JSON or set as nothing, and to load from an HDF5 set the Protocol to HDF5.
+To load from a JSON file simply run loadDocument() with the optional argument Protocol set to JSON or set as nothing.
+If you've configured for, and wish to load from an HDF5 simply set the Protocol to HDF5.

 Note that due to HDF5's handling of '/' as indicators for nested structures, parent nodes will have '/' changed to the ``slashSubstitute`` variable located in